-STRATEGY the city agencies have emphasized policy-level changes.
-NACTO-GDCI has supported the refinement and development of several documents such as the master plan, the road safety strategy and action plans, and the non-motorized transit strategy and implementation plans.
+Right from the start, the city agencies have emphasized policylevel changes.
+GDCI has supported the refinement and development of several documents such as the master plan, the road safety strategy and action plans, and the non-motorized transit strategy and implementation plans.